NeneWang/docs/jou-project/corp-visualizer.md

 Test Case:

-1. Run things on your
+1. Run things on your machine.
+2. First time it runs, it creates the key adoption. works fine
+3. Second time, it stops working